ALTAIR NAUTICA

 The route: the Garraf submarine canyons

-The expedition departs from <strong>Port Garraf</strong>, in Sitges (30 minutes by car from Barcelona).
+The expedition departs from Port Garraf, in Sitges (30 minutes by car from Barcelona).
 We sail south into the deep waters between the Garraf coast and Vilanova i la Geltrú — a stretch of sea reaching depths of up to 800 metres.
-The Garraf submarine canyons generate nutrient-rich upwellings that concentrate zooplankton and small fish.
-That abundance of food is what makes this corridor the most productive fin whale sighting area on the Iberian Peninsula.
-Barcelona-based operators leave the city harbour and sail for hours to reach this zone.
+The Garraf submarine canyons generate nutrient-rich upwellings that concentrate euphausiids (Mediterranean krill): exactly what fin whales come for, from February to June.
+This coastal strip is a Site of Community Importance (SCI) and Special Protection Area (SPA) under the Natura 2000 network.
+Over 400 individual fin whales have been identified here by dorsal fin photo-ID, with more than 736 recorded sightings — 70 of them showing active feeding behaviour.
+Barcelona-based operators sail for hours to reach this zone.
 We're already here.

 Biodiversity at its purest